Featured Work

 Minji Kang (and you're welcome to call her by her nickname Melody) is a cinematic storyteller from South Korea, known for her bold vision and emotionally resonant narratives.
 She seeks to understand the meaning of existence and the intricate emotional landscapes of family.
 Through cinema, she dares to approach the elusive essence of life’s mystery.

-She attended Tabor Academy, earned her B.F.A. from the School of the Art Institute of Chicago (SAIC) and holds an M.F.A. from Columbia University in New York City, where she honed her voice in film directing and writing.
-Her thesis film, The Loyalist, made waves on the international festival circuit, garnering multiple accolades.
+She attended Tabor Academy, earned her B.F.A. from the School of the Art Institute of Chicago (SAIC) and holds an M.F.A. from Columbia University in New York City, where she honed her voice in film directing and writing as a recipient of Columbia's TOMS Scholarship.
+Her thesis film, The Loyalist, made waves on the international festival circuit, garnering multiple accolades including nominations for The Adrienne Shelly Award for Best Female Director and for Best Director and Best Film at the NBCUniversal Short Fest.
 The script to The Loyalist is featured in Short Film Screenwriting: A Craft Guide and Anthology (Bloomsbury Publishing) by Austin Bunn at Cornell University.

 To support her own writing, she has worked across film as a screenwriter, producer, and editor, among many other roles, immersing herself in every aspect of filmmaking and deepening her understanding of narrative, character, and cinematic craft.